jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Chain of Responsibility.md

 * We start by defining handler interface/abstract class
   * Handler must define a method to accept incoming request
   * Handler can define method to access successor in chain.
 If it's an abstract class then we can even maintain successor.
-* Next we implement handler in one or more concrete handlers.Concrete handler should check if it can handle the request.
+* Next we implement handler in one or more concrete handlers.
+    * Concrete handler should check if it can handle the request.
 If not then it should pass request to next handler.
 * We have to create our chain of objects next.
 We can do it in client.
-Typically in real world this job will be done by some framework or initialization code written by you.
+    * Typically in real world this job will be done by some framework or initialization code written by you.
 * Client needs to know only the first object in chain.
 It'll pass on request to this object

 #### Implementation